 Because the grounds soak for so long in the water, they cut nearly all of the bitterness you usually find in cheap coffee and makes it unbelievably smooth and rich in flavor.

-Seriously, make more than you think you’ll drink in a week cause I guarantee you’ll drink most of it in the first two days.
+Make more of this cold brew than you think you’ll drink in a week cause I guarantee you’ll drink most of it within a few days!

 Coffee pairs well with….more coffee!
 Try these treats alongside a cup. ♥